-- System) and at congregational expense. - (b) After all entitlements eligible in accordance with clause (a) have been fully exhausted a Minister, Accredited Ministry Worker or Deaconess shall be entitled to unpaid sick leave in accordance with the National Employment Standards (to be entered into the PCQ Payroll system as unpaid Personal Leave). - (c) Where a PCQ Minister, Accredited Ministry Worker or Deaconess has elected to participate in the salary continuance insurance policy provided through the Presbyterian Church of Queensland Superannuation Fund (and whilst this policy continues to be available), the Minister, Accredited Ministry Worker or Deaconess shall also continue to be eligible as follows: - The Minister, Accredited Ministry Worker or Deaconess shall claim from his/her salary continuance insurance policy provided through the Presbyterian Church of Queensland Superannuation Fund.
-This policy pays 75% of the superannuation salary (i.e., minimum Urban Zone stipend plus Urban Zone expense payment fringe benefit (where there is no manse provided) plus compact charge travelling allowance) for up to twenty-four months subject to the conditions of that policy. - (d) In all other cases the minimum National Employment Standards shall be applied and in no case shall less than National Employment Standards be applied.
+- System) and at congregational expense. - (b) Following the exhaustion of all entitlements in accordance with clause (a), up to a further three (3) months of paid accident and sickness leave may taken (with this leave not entered into the PCQ Payroll system as Personal Leave but minuted by the Board as leave taken in accordance with Rule 4.43).
+If the medical condition allows the Minister, Accredited Ministry Worker or Deaconess to resume work and if that same medical condition later requires further leave, then the second and subsequent claims on the Accident and Sickness Fund shall be added together and shall not exceed the 52 weeks total allowable claim; however, the second and subsequent claims will also be subjected to the requirements of clause 18 (a).
+In such circumstances, the relevant congregation shall be reimbursed at the rate of 50% of the regional minimum stipend for Urban Zone including Urban Zone expense payment fringe benefits (where there is no manse provided) from the Accident and Sickness Fund. - (c) After a minimum of three (3) months' continual sick leave, and all entitlements eligible in accordance with clauses (a) and (b) have been fully exhausted a Minister, Accredited Ministry Worker or Deaconess shall be entitled to unpaid sick leave in accordance with the National Employment Standards (to be entered into the PCQ Payroll system as unpaid Personal Leave). - (d) However, where clause (c) is applicable and where a PCQ Minister, Accredited Ministry Worker or Deaconess has elected to participate in the salary continuance insurance policy provided through the Presbyterian Church of Queensland Superannuation Fund (and whilst this policy continues to be available), the Minister, Accredited Ministry Worker or Deaconess shall also continue to be eligible as follows: - The Minister, Accredited Ministry Worker or Deaconess shall claim from his/her salary continuance insurance policy provided through the Presbyterian Church of Queensland Superannuation Fund.
+This policy pays 75% of the superannuation salary (i.e., minimum Urban Zone stipend plus Urban Zone expense payment fringe benefit (where there is no manse provided) plus compact charge travelling allowance) for up to twenty-four months subject to the conditions of that policy. - (e) Additionally, where clause (c) is applicable a Minister, Accredited Ministry Worker, or Deaconess may apply to the Finance and Administration Board to receive up to 25% of the superannuation salary (i.e. minimum Urban Zone stipend plus Urban Zone expense payment fringe benefit (where there is no manse provided) plus compact charge travelling allowance) of the Minister, Accredited Ministry Worker or Deaconess from the Accident and Sickness Fund, for a period of up to nine months as a supplement to any payment they may or may not be eligible to receive through a salary continuance insurance policy available through the Superannuation Fund of their choice.

+(f) In all other cases the minimum National Employment Standards shall be applied and in no case shall less than National Employment Standards be applied.